indirakalagara/emission-factor-mgmt/readme.md

 ## Who developes the Emissions Factors

-The Governments, environmental agencies, organizations, research insitutes publishes the emission factors for numerous activity based data,  based on the scientific studies and experiements conducted considering various parameters, conditions, states , regions , etc [more info](https://www.google.com/)
+The Governments, environmental agencies, organizations, research insitutes publishes the emission factors for numerous activity based data,  based on the scientific studies and experiements conducted considering various parameters, conditions, states , regions , etc

 Below are the some of the well known emission factor sets published by various organizations and countries.